-Video signals are typically described by a set of parameters that are required for properly rendering the decoded signal.
+Video signals are typically described by a set of parameters that are required for the proper rendering of the decoded signal.
 Table 4.4.2-1 documents typical video signal parameters and provides a definition and/or reference.

-Editor’s Note: We should check what is defined in ITU-T H.274 [h274], ITU-T H.273 [h273]

-width, height

-chroma format indicator: mono, 4:2:0, 4:2:2, 4:4:4 (in 3GPP only 4:2:0)

-bit depth: 8, 10 in
+Table 4.4.2-1 Video Signal Parameters